 The first portion of this page was transcribed by Betty Miller from The Southland Vol. XII.
 No 1, Waco, Texas; Established March, 1892.
-The second portion was taken from Van Zandt County Texas Biographies 1848-1991 Vol. II.
+This paper belongs to Sibyl Creasey.
+The second portion was aken from Van Zandt County Texas Biographies 1848-1991 Vol. II.
 Thanks to Kitty Wheeler for the original information and for permission to use it on the web site.
 The information that is included in this document is transcribed portions of information that appear in the above referenced book.
-Additions, corrections, comments, complaints and compliments concerning this page should be submitted to Betty Miller and Betty Phillips.
+Additions, corrections, comments, complaints and compliments concerning this page should be submitted to Betty Miller and Patsy Vinson.

 The (sic) is a thriving village about ten miles from Canton and six miles from Ben Wheeler.
 It is situated in the cream lebel country and is surrounded by one of the richest landed sections in the county.
 It has eight or ten business houses including a gin, a shop, a general merchandise, groceries, drugs, dry goods, etc.